toddllm/echoforge/development_notes.md

 ### Session & Authentication

 - User sessions are managed through the `SessionMiddleware` in `app/core/session_middleware.py`
-- User profile data and theme preferences need to be loaded from the database and stored in the session
+- User profile data and theme preferences are stored in the `UserProfile` model with a `theme_preference` column
-- The theme preference field is named `theme_preference` in the database model but referenced inconsistently in templates
+- Theme preference is submitted via the profile form and properly updated in the database
+- Theme preferences are now loaded into the session during the login process in `app/api/auth_routes.py`
+- Theme preferences are stored in the session data dictionary under the key `theme_preference`

 ### Templates & Routing